mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-04-tuesday_morning_assembly_and_binning.md

 run_MaxBin.pl -contig megahit_out_patient36/final.contigs.fa -abund maxbin_out_patient36/abundance_data.txt -out maxbin_out_patient36/maxbin_bins -thread 48
 ```

-Copy and run the appropriate set of commands for your sample to complete the workflow.
+---

 ## Playing with BLAST
 Inside the maxbin_out_patient** directory you will discover how many bins you have.
-They are labelled maxbin_bins.001.fasta etc. How big are they?
+They are labelled maxbin_bins.001.fasta etc.

+- How big are they?

 Open each bin and copy and paste the first dozen or so sequences into a BLAST window [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome)

-Do you get coherent results?
+- Do you get coherent results?
 How do you interpret what you are seeing?
 How do they relate to what you saw with Kraken, Metaphlan and the SRA krona plots?

 Here are the links to the SRA Krona plots.